nf-core/taxprofiler/docs/output.md

 </details>

+The most summary file is the `*combined_reports` file which summarises results across all samples.
+However if you wish to look at more precise information about each assignment, check the per-sample file.
 The default taxonomic rank is `species`.
 You can provide a different one by updating the argument `--kaiju_taxon_rank`.

 ### DIAMOND